anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 The Gospel readings on Sundays during Ordinary Time (excluding the two before Lent) work semicontinuously through the central portions of Matthew, Mark and Luke, with just one exception (Year B, 3 before Advent, Mark 1.14-20).
 (The series really begins in Epiphany 3 in the RCL: see above.)
 Material from Matthew 1-4, Mark 1 and Luke 1-4 is included in Advent, Christmas, Epiphany and Lent (along with extracts from other chapters), and the resurrection accounts are included during Easter.
 Note that the Passion narratives (Matthew 26-27, Mark 14-15 and Luke 22-23), with one or two small exceptions, are included _only_ on Palm Sunday, within the Liturgy of the Passion.

 Details of omitted passages will included further below, but it is worth noting here which passages are included from the opening chapters of Matthew, Mark and Luke.
 This is also a convenient point to examine in detail how John's Gospel is read.
-(In brief, most of John is covered, with the biggest omissions in chapters 7, 8 and 16.)

-Matthew (Year A)
+**Matthew** (Year A)

 * Matthew 1.1-17: omitted.
 * Matthew 1.18-25: Advent 4; Joseph of Nazareth.